Kagebounshin/tictactoe-milestoneProjectNr2/README.md

 - Home Page
-    - The home page has a header text wich reads 'Tic Tac Toe', beneath that header are links to the tutorial page and the two diffrent game pages.
+    - The home page has a header text wich reads 'Tic Tac Toe', underneath that header are links to the tutorial page and the two diffrent game pages.
+These links are also at the navbar, but I wanted you to be able to quickly choose where to go on the website, especially on your mobile where the navbar is collapsed.
+And that it would be reminiscent of a game menu.
      Below all of that are links to my gitHub, linkedIn and Instagram accounts.
 - Game Pages
     - The Gameboard is at the center of the screen, the 9 diffrent spaces where you can make your mark has a hover effect on them, the effect slightly shrinks the hovered space.
     - The game pages has a text wich displays whos turn it is.
 The Game is set to start with the player "X" as default.
 When you start playing, the text switches between the player "X" & "O" depending whos turn it is.